Email FacebookTwitterMenu burgerClose thin

 Oil Stocks Explained

-Investing in oil refers to buying stocks related to the oil industry and it typically provides exposure to companies that profit from extracting and refining petroleum.
+One way to invest in oil is by buying stocks related to the oil industry.
+This typically provides exposure to companies that profit from extracting and refining petroleum.
 Besides fueling cars, petroleum is crucial for producing numerous goods, such as:

 • Oil for heating residential and commercial buildings